-Contact centers differs from call centers, as a call center supports only telephone calls.
+Contact centers differs from call centers, as the latter support only telephone calls.

 There are many contact center software options available, with each offering more basic features along with some advanced features.
-We've compiled a list of these features to help you better understand the products and how they could meet your business needs.
+We've compiled a list of these features to help you better understand products and how they can meet your business needs.

 |Call management||Allows agents to make inbound and outbound calls.
 They can mute, unmute, and record calls as needed, transfer a call to another agent, or forward calls to an external phone number.|